Location Independent Travellers

 If you choose to this lifestyle, it is best to take as little as possible, this makes it easier to move from place to place.

 Computer and smart phone are essential for keeping in contact with home and the outside world.
 There are many travel Apps available that can make travelling simpler.

-For the list of Apps we use click here
+Take a photocopy of your passport and upload important documents to the cloud in case of loss.
 Small First Aid kit.
 A supply of prescription medication and a letter listing the medication from your Doctor if needed.

 I started travelling overseas when I was 18 and from that moment on all I ever wanted to do was travel.